amirongit/notecode/algebra1FullCourse.md

 like radicals share common indices & operands; their combination only affects their coefficients.<br>
 rational expressions can't have irrational roots as factors of their denominators.<br>
 conjugates of additions are formed by writing them as subtractions & vice versa.<br>
-irrational factors are removed from denominators of rational expressions through either of these methods:
+irrational factors are removed from denominators of rational expressions through either of these methods
 - multiplication of their numerators & denominators by the irrational factor itself
     - should take place `n` times where `n` is the index of the irrational factor
     - should be done after simplification